punitkatiyar/punitkatiyar/README.md

-## Full Stack Consultant | 10+ years turning complex ideas into clean code
+## Full Stack Consultant | 10+ Years Turning Complex Ideas Into Clean Code

 **Driving innovation with scalable full-stack solutions and strategic technology consulting.**
 **The architect with an overlap into development and analysis.**